avaframe/AvaFrame/docs/DFAnumerics.rst

 Interpolation
 ~~~~~~~~~~~~~~
-In the DFA kernel, mass, flow depths, velocity fields can be defined at particle
+In the DFA kernel, mass, flow depth and flow velocity can be defined at particle
 location or on the mesh.
-We need a method to be able to go from particle property
+We need a method to be able to go from particle properties
-to mesh field values and from mesh values to particle property.
+to mesh (field) values and from mesh values to particle properties.

 Mesh to particle
 """"""""""""""""""